Skip to main content

 What's next?

 Congratulations!
-You have now a locally running SubQuery project that accepts GraphQL API requests for events from the lottery smart contract at bZ2uiFGTLcYyP8F88XzXa13xu5Mmp13VLiaW1gGn7rzxktcopen in new window.
+You have now a locally running SubQuery project that accepts GraphQL API requests for transferring data.

 Tip